+BENZIE COUNTY

-BENZIE COUNTY Length: 90 miles approx.. | 2+ hr. drive
+Length: 90 miles approx. | 2+ hr. drive

-The road opens up before you when you enter Benzie County, Traverse City's neighbor to the northwest.
+The road opens up before you when you enter Benzie County.
 Home to more than half a dozen quaint villages and towns, as well as miles of Lake Michigan shoreline, Benzie offers long stretches of peaceful scenery to admire.
 The county is heavily forested and relatively hilly, making it the perfect place to get stunning fall color views and quite literally enjoy a breath of fresh air.